KRakeesh04/s1/src/content/docs/properties-of-materials/nanotechnology/03-carbon-nanotubes.md

 Vectors used to describe a unit cell.

-For graphene, any 2 adjacent sides of the unit cell (rhombus) can be used as the primitive vectors.
+For graphene, any 2 adjacent sides of the unit cell can be used as the primitive vectors.

 ### Lattice Vectors